theprivateer/philstephensdotcom/source/_archive/cross_posting_to_twitter_using_laravel_notifications.md

 section: content
 date: 2017-06-28
 title: Cross-posting to Twitter using Laravel Notifications
-cover_image: /assets/img/twitter-featured.jpg
-categories: [coding]
 ---

-A couple of days ago I [wrote about the micro-blogging platform](/micro-blogging) that I was developing for my own use, and how in time I would be setting it up to automatically cross-post to my Twitter feed.
+A couple of days ago I [wrote about the micro-blogging platform](/archive/micro-blogging) that I was developing for my own use, and how in time I would be setting it up to automatically cross-post to my Twitter feed.
 Well it turns out it was a whole lot easier than I expected using Laravel's built in [Notifications](https://laravel.com/docs/5.4/notifications) feature (I haven't really talked about the underlying code for Shortform, but it is largely built on the awesome [Laravel PHP framework](https://laravel.com)).

 One of the great things about this particular feature is that the community has really embraced it and built a ton of additional notification channel integrations over and above the email, SMS and Slack channels that ship with Laravel - all curated over at [laravel-notification-channels.com](http://laravel-notification-channels.com/).
 One of these channels is, of course, [Twitter](http://laravel-notification-channels.com/twitter/) via a package by [Christoph Rumpel](http://christoph-rumpel.com/).